pnqphong95/repy-schedule/REQUIREMENT.md

 ### Backend
 - Next.js API routes
-- Input validation
+- Input validation using Zod
 - Business logic for schedule calculation
-- Error handling
+- Error handling and loading states

 ### Data Validation Rules
 - Loan amount must be greater than 0
 - Loan term must be between 1 and 600 months (50 years)
 - No restrictions on interest rates
 - All mandatory fields must be provided

-### Future Enhancements
-- Database integration for schedule storage
-- User authentication
-- Schedule history
-- Export functionality

 ## API Endpoints